 To find out whether a potential advisor, such as the author of an article or book, is actively doing quality research and is involved in and respected by the research community:

-- Use Web of Knowledge / Web of Science to see how much their work is cited and by whom.
+- Use Web of Science to see how much their work is cited and by whom.
 Use to obtain article text or call numbers.

 - Read articles to find out what research they have published, in which journals, and how other researchers are using it.
 Use Journal Citation Reports to evaluate a journal's impact in a field.